Skip to main content

 What types of injuries and illnesses are protected?

-There are many different types of workplace injuries that can entitle offshore workers in Louisiana to compensation, including:
+There are many different types of workplace injuries that can entitle offshore workers in Florida to compensation, including:

 • Slip and falls